As Ossining Village Mayor

 Suzie Ross serves as Chair of Ossining’s community-based environmental resource organization, Green Ossining; is a Hudson Riverkeeper Ambassador; a member of ELLA (Environmental Leadership Learning Alliance – directed by Teatown Lake Reservation), and served as a member of the Town of Ossining’s Environmental Advisory Committee, a community and communications liaison for both the Energize Ossining (a community-based energy efficiency program funded through Department of Energy (DOE) and New York State Energy Research and Development Authority (NYSERDA) grants), and more recently Solarize Ossining.

 Professionally, Suzie has over 25 years of experience in the field of advertising and marketing research.
-She held the title of Research Director at Fast Company magazine, served as Advertising & Research Manager for Juno Online Services, and Research Manager of the Magazine Publishers of America (MPA)
+She held the title of Research Director at Fast Company magazine, served as Advertising & Research Manager for Juno Online Services, and Research Manager of the Magazine Publishers of America (MPA).

 Suzie also worked at The Wall Street Journal where she was responsible for market research specializing in the financial, corporate, insurance, and energy-related categories.
 She began her career in media planning at advertising agency N.W.
 Ayer.